-For the thirteen weeks ended November 27, 2021, our business improved from the end of fiscal year 2021, driven in part by the increasing normalization of consumer mobility and shopper traffic patterns in brick and mortar retailers versus prior periods that were pressured by COVID-19 movement restrictions.
-The improvement in consumer mobility and shopper traffic patterns however remains fragile and there continues to be uncertainty related to the sustainability and longevity of these trends.
-In addition, these positive trends could be negatively affected by an increase in the number and rate of reported positive cases of COVID-19, especially resulting from new variants of the virus, along with any government actions to reimpose mobility restrictions.
-During fiscal year 2022, we expect our business performance will continue to be affected by the level of consumer mobility, which includes the rate at which consumers return to working outside the home.
+For the thirty-nine weeks ended May 28, 2022, our business has continued to improve from the end of fiscal year 2021, driven in part by the increasing normalization of consumer mobility and shopper traffic patterns in brick-and-mortar retailers versus prior periods that were pressured by COVID-19 mitigation strategies, including movement restrictions and closures of or reduced access to customer establishments.
+We expect our business performance during fiscal year 2022 will continue to be affected by the dynamic macroeconomic environment in the United States and elsewhere, elevated levels of supply chain cost inflation, and the level of consumer mobility, which includes the rate at which consumers return to working outside the home.